rarimo/js-sdk/packages/nft-checkout/README.md

   const op = createCheckoutOperation(EVMOperation, provider)

-  // Get the chains that are supported from that chain type. const chains = await op.supportedChains()
+  // Get the chains that are supported from that chain type. const chains = await op.getSupportedChains()

   // Select the chain to pay from.
-  // This example uses the Goerli chain, but your application can ask the user which chain to use. const selectedChain = chains.find((i: BridgeChain) => i.name === selectedChainName)!
+  // This example uses the Ethereum chain, but your application can ask the user which chain to use. const sourceChain = chains.find((i: BridgeChain) => i.name === sourceChainName)!

   // Select the chain to pay on.
-  // In this case, the NFT contract is on the Sepolia chain. const destinationChain = chains.find((i: BridgeChain) => i.name === targetChainName)!
+  // In this case, the NFT contract is on the Avalanche chain. const destinationChain = chains.find((i: BridgeChain) => i.name === destinationChainName)!

-  // Set the parameters for the transaction, including source and destination chain. const params:CheckoutOperationParams = {
+  // Set the parameters for the transaction, including source and destination chain. const params: CheckoutOperationParams = {
-    chainIdFrom: selectedChain.id,
+    chainIdFrom: sourceChain.id,
     chainIdTo: destinationChain.id,
-    price: Price.fromRaw("0.01", 18, "ETH"),
+    price: Price.fromRaw("0.00001", destinationChain.token.decimals, destinationChain.token.symbol),
+    recipient: USER_WALLET_ADDRESS,
   }

   // Initialize the transaction object